Understanding Survivor’s Guilt: Causes and Coping Strategies

 Escape from Misery

-The key to escaping misery lies in challenging every thought that crosses your mind and questioning its validity.
-This includes recognizing how anxiety has a sneaky way of playing mind games.
+The key to escaping the misery that often accompanies grief is to challenge every thought that crosses your mind and question its validity.
+This process is crucial because anxiety has a sneaky way of playing mind games, often leading us deeper into despair.

 Add A Comment